open-politics/SSARE/README.md

 and add the location to the config at SSARE/scraper_service/scrapers/scrapers_config.json.

+## Note
+The scraper service is not yet round.
+The orchestration service not written.
+Querying is the databases is not yet implemented.

 ## Storage
 The storage is postgresql and qdrant.
 Both can be used to retrieve/ query.
 Suggestion right now: recommend with qdrant, deliver with postgres.